jawadnaseerofficial/Agentic-AI-Project-Advanced-Auto-Posting-for-all-Platforms/README.md

 pip install -r requirements.txt

-Set your API keys in the script:
+#Set your API keys in the script:

 GOOGLE_API_KEY for Google ADK

 UNSPLASH_ACCESS_KEY for Unsplash API

-Mastodon CLIENT_KEY, CLIENT_SECRET, and ACCESS_TOKEN
+Mastodon CLIENT_KEY, CLIENT_SECRET, and ACCESS_TOKEN (use other platform api if you want)

-Usage
+# Usage

 Run the agent to automatically generate and post content:

-python agent.py
+Agentic-AI-Project-Advanced-Auto-Posting-for-all-Social-Media.py

-The system will:
+# The system will:

 Fetch trending topics from Google.